stellar/stellar-core/src/transactions/readme.md

 ## Applying a transaction

 When SCP externalizes the transaction set to apply to the last closed ledger:
-Source Accounts for transactions are charged a fee and their sequence number is updated.
+1. the Source accounts for all transactions are charged a fee
-Then, the transactions are applied one by one.
+2. transactions are applied one by one, checking and updating the account's sequence number.

+note that in earlier versions of the protocol (9 and below), the sequence number was updated at the same time than when the fee was charged.

 To apply a transaction, it first checks for part __A__ of the validity check.